This is a compilation of information from the USDA's 2004 Compost Tea Task Force.

 - In the morning, you will have a bucket full of liquid compost to water your plants with!
 This is a great option for those who don’t want to spend lots of time incorporating compost into the soil, or for those who want to stretch their finished product the furthest.

 Things to Consider:

 Recent research brings up concerns about the presence of pathogens in compost tea.
 When compost tea is used as a foliar (leaf) spray on food crops, pathogens may be transmitted to humans.
+This article from the USDA has more information.
 The following are some guidelines to follow when creating or using leachate and/or compost tea in your garden to promote safe practices:

 When using leachate on or around edibles:

 - Use potable water when diluting.

 - Use only as a soil drench.
 Given leachate may have been produced from unfinished compost or vermicompost, it is not recommend for use in foliar application.

 - Do not include any additives (molasses, kelp, fish byproducts, etc).
 These have been found to increase the likelihood of pathogens.